DongkwanYi/OLEDBOXER/README.md

 Hi,

-This repository is for 2.42" OLED mod of Radiomaster BOXER transmitter.
+This repository is for 2.42" OLED mod of Radiomaster BOXER, TX12, TX12MK2, ZORRO, POCKET transmitter(BW screen radios).

 Based on EdgeTX v2.8.4, code for OLED is developed.

-This code may apply X7 family TX, like BOXER, ZORRO, TX12 and POCKET(maybe).
+This code can apply 128*64 BW X7 family TX, like BOXER, ZORRO, TX12 and POCKET.

 "lcd_driver_spi.cpp" on main, copy&paste to your gitpod IDE, compile it.